 Violence, abuse and death surrounded her.
 Within the next year she was forced to abort another pregnancy and learned that she had become HIV positive.
 Already facing a harsh cultural stigma, being HIV positive pressed her into a depth of darkness and depravity not worth describing.
 Somehow she survived and was set free.
 She was brought into an aftercare home marked by love and care.
 She was offered skill and trade development and took exceptionally well to the tailoring training.
 She is our first employee.
-“I never imagined life free from the brothel because I was a slave there.
+“I never imagined life free from that place because I was a slave there.
 I tried to run away but never succeeded.

 I thought I have to live there till death.”
 She smiles big as she talks of freedom, “I want to enjoy my freedom, do things in my way, like get up late on holidays.”
 She continues, “and to become a master in tailoring.”
 She is well on her way.